Omori Town in Shimane Prefecture

 Kigami Shrine - You will find the shrine at the northern end of the town.
 The shrine is famous for a dragon painting on its ceiling.
 Clap your hand underneath the painting and the echoes sound like the roar of the dragon:)

-Okubo Mabu Mine Shaft - take a guided tour from the Iwami Ginzan Silver Mine World Heritage Center and explore the by far largest mineshaft ruin in the area
+Okubo Mabu Mine Shaft - Take a guided tour from the Iwami Ginzan Silver Mine World Heritage Center and explore the by far largest mineshaft ruin in the area.

-Rakan-ji Temple - the temple, founded in 1766, belongs to the Shingon sect of Buddhism and houses 501 arhat figures (known as Gohyaku-rakan), showing various expressions of happiness, sadness, and anger
+Rakan-ji Temple - The temple, founded in 1766, belongs to the Shingon sect of Buddhism and houses 501 arhat figures (known as Gohyakurakan), showing various expressions of happiness, sadness, and anger.

 Festival & Events (dates can change without notice)